Freshers’ week/freshers’ fortnight will be the best time of your life (well it was mine anyway).

 8. THIS IS MY BIGGEST REGRET.
 Do sign up to every club and society you can.
 I only signed up to the Business Management, Welsh and fundraising societies in first year and I missed out on socials and the opportunity to go on various trips.
 Even if you’ve never been interested in sport, start one that you’ve always wanted to try or have never fancied doing because you might surprise yourself and enjoy it.

 10. Do eat and drink plenty of water before you go out.
-I know the whole point of freshers’ is to get absolutely mortal but it is important to line your stomach, otherwise you won’t last the night.
+I know the whole point of freshers’ is to get smashed but it is important to line your stomach, otherwise, you won’t last the night.

-11. Ok, you will most likely spent way to much money during freshers’ week but try not to spend your entire loan.
+11. Ok, you will most likely spend way too much money during freshers’ week but try not to spend your entire loan.
 I never trusted myself to take my debit card out, so every time I went out during fresher’s, I took cash (and what a good idea that was).
-You will meet many people who have £10 to last them for the month and they end up living on luxurious 30p packet’s of noodles.
+You will meet many people who have £10 to last them for the month and they end up living on luxurious 30p packets of noodles.